microsoft/playwright/docs/src/running-tests-java.md

 }
 ```

-See [here](./test-runners.md) for further details on how to run tests in parallel etc..
+See [here](./test-runners.md) for further details on how to run tests in parallel, etc.

 ## What's Next